Shah Abdul Latif University

-Shah Abdul Latif University (شاه عبداللطيف يونيورسٽي; abbreviated as SALU), is a public research university in Khairpur, Pakistan.
+Shah Abdul Latif University (شاه عبداللطيف يونيورسٽي; abbreviated as SALU), is a public research university in Khairpur, Sindh, Pakistan.
 The university is named after the mystic poet and spiritualist Shah Abdul Latif Bhittai.

 The university also maintains teaching campuses in Shahdadkot and Ghotki.
-Founded in 1976 as a single campus, the university has grown in both keeping its reputation and physical enlargement whilst developing a strong and transparent system of higher education in the north of Sindh.
+Founded in 1976 as a single campus, the university has grown both in academic reputation and physical footprint, while developing a robust and transparent system of higher education in the northern Sindh.
 The university offers undergraduate, post-graduate, and doctorate programmes in various academic disciplines.
 The university is noted for its academic staff consisting of foreign scholars, and research directed towards the development of humanities, archaeology, Sindh studies, natural and social sciences.

-In addition, it is ranked as one of the top institution of high learning by the HEC on the "general" category. its ranking as per country rank is 97 in Pakistan and world rank 7968.
-Nearly ~7000 students currently enrolled in the university, the university's main focus is committed to enabling its graduates to lead and serve the nation apart from their own better well-being.
+In addition, it is ranked as one of the top institutions of higher learning by the HEC in the "general" category.
+The university holds a national rank of 97, and a global rank of 7,968.
+Approximately 10,000 students are currently enrolled in the university.
+Its main focus is enabling its graduates to lead and serve the nation while promoting their personal well-being.